Holiday mode in the markets? It might be a little different this year

 Commodities and seasonality

 For commodities, it is even more specific because, in addition to the political situation and fundamentals, seasonality and the impact of industry demand often play a relatively vital role.
-For example, for oil and natural gas, the most significant market movements usually take place in the autumn when markets are preparing for the winter season, the price of gold is typically influenced by the wedding season in India, and grain prices also show seasonal influences, with prices dropping significantly before the summer.
+For example, for oil and natural gas, the most significant market movements usually take place in the autumn when markets are preparing for the winter season.
+Grain prices also show seasonal influences, dropping significantly before the summer.

 The summer season probably has the most negligible impact on the currency market.
 While trading volumes may be lower than average in other months, the effect on volatility can be mixed.
 According to some analysts, lower liquidity leads to lower volatility because fewer traders are in the market.
 Another theory, however, predicts an increase in volatility because traders are more likely to have to open positions at a worse price due to low liquidity.
 In any case, movements in forex are a bit harder to predict in the summer, especially when it comes to swing or position traders.